 Low Document Home Loan:

-⦁ May require Lender’s Mortgage Insurance (LMI), adding to the cost of the loan
+- Might need Lender’s Mortgage Insurance (LMI) or other similar fees, which increases the cost of the loan

 The information provided in this article may be too much to digest for some.
 Perhaps you may want to consider using a mortgage broker to find you next home loan.
 It is part of what mortgage brokers do.
 Get in contact with one.